 A good customer retention strategy always begins with the first contact a customer has with your business and continues throughout the lifetime of the relationship.

 The success rate of selling to an existing customer is 60-70%, while the success rate of selling to a new customer is only 5-20%.

 Understanding the aspect of customer retention for turning them into brand loyalists will be crucial to fueling your business through the ups and downs.
 Implementing retention tactics and ideas can significantly impact your business in three key ways.

 - Cultivate customer loyalty – The right client retention programs help you create an experience that not only satisfies your customers but also engages them in a more meaningful interaction with your brand, forging loyal relationships.

-- Build positive word of mouth – The best customer retention tactics enable you to develop lasting customer relationships who become loyal with your brand.
+- Build positive word of mouth – The best customer retention tactics enable you to develop lasting customer relationships that become loyal to your brand.
 Eventually, they might even turn out to be your brand ambassadors and spread positive word of mouth.